SEO for Lawn Care Companies: The Guide to Local Success

 Keywords for Lawn Care SEO

-Your local SEO campaign and overall SEO for landscaping strategy revolve around the words or phrases that people will be searching for to find your type of business and services offered; the keywords you target are extremely important.
-Doing keyword research is an essential part of your local SEO campaign.
+Your local SEO campaign and overall landscaping SEO strategy focus on the words and phrases people search for to find your type of business and services; the keywords you target are essential.
+Doing keyword research is an integral part of your local SEO campaign.

-One great way to start your keyword research is by checking out your competitors and seeing what they are targeting.
+One great way to start your keyword research is to check out your competitors and see what they are targeting.
 Say you have a lawn care company in Las Vegas.
-If your competitors are using keywords like “lawn fertilization Las Vegas, NV,” then you know people are searching for that type of service.
+If your competitors are using keywords like “lawn fertilization Las Vegas, NV,” you know people are searching for that service.

-Another great way to find great keywords is by using keyword tools like Google Keyword Planner, Moz, or SEM Rush to research what your customers are searching for.
-Once you find out what they are, getting your keywords into your content effectively is the tricky part, which brings us to how you can optimize your on-site SEO.
+Another effective way to identify relevant keywords is to use tools such as Google Keyword Planner, Moz, or SEMrush to research what your customers are searching for.
+Once you identify them, effectively incorporating your keywords into your content is the tricky part, which brings us to how you can optimize your on-site SEO.

 On-Site SEO for Lawn Care Companies